shaggy005/pwn.mitm.shaunak/shell_variables.md

 ### Steps:

-You first set variables:

-PWN=COLLEGE

-COLLEGE=PWN

-Then you exported PWN using:

-export PWN

-Exporting made the variable visible to child processes (like /challenge/run).

-When you ran /challenge/run, it verified the setup and gave you the flag.
+First, I set two variables: PWN=COLLEGE and COLLEGE=PWN.
+Then I exported PWN by running export PWN.
+After that, I ran /challenge/run, which checked my environment variables.
+Since PWN was exported (and COLLEGE wasn’t), the program confirmed the setup and gave me the flag.

 ### What I Learned:

-export makes a variable part of the environment, so other programs/commands can see it.
+I learned that export makes a variable part of the environment so that child processes (like /challenge/run) can access it.
+Variables that are not exported only stay in my current shell.

-Variables set without export only exist inside the current shell session.

 ## 5. Printing exported variables
 ```